epw/consensus/consensus.md

 \Begin{Player}

 Once your characters have been created and introduced, the MC will set a scene and before long should ask someone, "what do you do?"
 Sooner or later, maybe after a scene or two, that question will be directed to you.
 From this point onward, roleplay away!
 Think about how your character would respond, maybe inventing or discovering parts of their personality or the world you didn't know about.
 The first few scenes will help set up the rest of the game, possibly dipping into the past a little and exploring the three Humanity questions.
-Forces allayed for and against your characters will be established, Anchors and Inspirations will be met, and you'll start to see how your Mage acts in the world.
+Forces allayed for and against your characters will be established, Anchors will be met, and you'll start to see how your Mage acts in the world.

 \End{Player}